mahyahhp/life-in-the-uk-test/README.md

 Criminal courts
 * Adult's Minor criminal:
-  * England, Wales: in Magistrates’ Court - Magistrates are Unpaid and do not need legal qualifications - supported by a legal adviser
+  * England, Wales: in **Magistrates**’ Court - Magistrates are Unpaid and do not need legal qualifications - supported by a legal adviser
   * North Ireland:  in Magistrates’ Court - Magistrates are District Judges or Deputy District Judges, who are legally qualified and paid
-   * Scotland: in Justice of the Peace Court (JP court) - JPs are unpaid and do not need legal qualifications - supported by a legal adviser
+   * Scotland: in **Justice of the Peace Court (JP court)** - JPs are unpaid and do not need legal qualifications - supported by a legal adviser
 * Adult's Major criminal
-  * In England, Wales and Northern Ireland: in Crown Court - in front of a judge and a jury
+  * In England, Wales and Northern Ireland: in **Crown Court** - in front of a judge and a jury
   * In Scotland:
-    * Not very serious cases: in Sheriff Court - in front of a sheriff or a sheriff with a jury
+    * Not very serious cases: in **Sheriff Court** - in front of a sheriff or a sheriff with a jury
     * Mos serious cases such as murder: In a High Court with a judge and jury
 * Youth's minor criminal
-  * In England, Wales and Northern Ireland: in Youth Court - in front of up to three specially trained magistrates or a District Judge
+  * In England, Wales and Northern Ireland: in **Youth Court** - in front of up to three specially trained magistrates or a District Judge
-  * In Scotland: in Children’s Hearings System
+  * In Scotland: in **Children’s Hearings System**
 * Youth's major (serious) criminal
   * In England, Wales and Northern Ireland: In Crown Court
   * In Scotland: in Children’s Hearings System